-You only have 6 chances to see Chekhov’s The Cherry Orchard
+You only have 6 CHANCES to see the show.

 Tickets available HERE.

 UCLA Professor Boris Dralyuk is the dramaturg on CityShakes’ Emerging Director Program Fall Production.
 He was generous enough to be this week’s guest blogger.
 Here he paints a picture of the power of Chekhov, and of the enduring relevance of this production’s translation of The Cherry Orchard:

 When Mallin Alter wrote to me about her plans to bring Anton Chekhov’s last play, The Cherry Orchard (1904), to the City Shakespeare Company’s stage, and asked whether I’d serve as her dramaturg, I leapt at the chance.
 I was sure that she’d offer a new and fresh interpretation of Chekhov’s subtle masterpiece, and I wanted to play some small role in realizing her vision – or just be a fly on the wall.
 Mallin had been of my very best students the first year I taught Chekhov at UCLA in 2011, and her deeply felt commitment to the man’s work was extraordinary; the course gave rise to a Chekhov Club, which still continues to meet, with Mallin one of its core members.